We want Canberrans to enjoy the highest standards of health at every stage of life and to take part in the opportunities our city has to offer.

 We are committed to supporting all Canberrans to make healthy lifestyle choices and to take the steps needed to prevent disease.
 We recognise that actions by the health sector alone will not be enough to meet this challenge.

-The Healthy Canberra: ACT Preventive Health Plan 2020–2025 is being delivered in partnership with a wide range of stakeholders, including non–government organisations, communities, other government agencies, industry and researchers.
+The Healthy Canberra: ACT Preventive Health Plan 2020–2025 (The plan) is being delivered in partnership with a wide range of stakeholders, including non–government organisations, communities, other government agencies, industry and researchers.

 Each priority area includes objectives outlining what we want to achieve.